The economic freefall has once again struck the storage industry.

 In a press release last week James Lambert, the company's chief executive officer said "We are disappointed with our recent results and recognize our need to take action in the face of very trying market conditions."

-"We have seen numerous customers delay purchasing decisions during this economic downturn, particularly in February and March,
+"We have seen numerous customers delay purchasing decisions during this economic downturn, particularly in February and March, due to budget freezes, workforce reductions and general uncertainty.
+This is particularly true in the telco and Internet sectors, where our products prove to be successful," added Lambert.

 The company said the shortfall is due, in part, to lower revenues and charges related to severance and restructuring plans.
 In a statement last week Dot Hill said it is still analyzing the impact of these charges and circumstances on current quarter earnings and that it will not comment on future quarterly results because the unreliable economy is making an accurate forecast difficult.